BryanHarrisScripts/BryanHarrisScripts.github.io/README.md

 - **Holistic Resource**: Aiming beyond script sharing, the site is designed to be a comprehensive guide for amateur screenwriters, offering various tools and educational content.

 #### Key Offerings
-- **Varied Tools**: The site features tools like OpenStorytelling Architect, Plus, and Visualizer, each catering to different screenplay development needs.
+- **Varied Tools**: The site features tools like openstorystudio Architect, Plus, and Visualizer, each catering to different screenplay development needs.
 - **Learning Resources**: It provides educational material and techniques, such as storyboarding, to enhance screenwriting skills.
 - **Creative Content**: Scripts, story challenges, and AI films are available for practical learning and skill development.

-**Summary**: OpenStorytelling.com integrates technology with creative and educational resources, forming a supportive community for screenwriters.
+**Summary**: openstorystudio.com integrates technology with creative and educational resources, forming a supportive community for screenwriters.

 <a id="table-of-contents"></a>